Slim Keith

 She and her friend Babe Paley were the thinly veiled inspiration for characters in Truman Capote's novel Answered Prayers.
 She is also credited with bringing Lauren Bacall to Hollywood's attention by showing her then-husband, producer Howard Hawks, a magazine cover with Bacall's picture on it.

 Early life

+Slim Keith was born Mary Raye Gross in Salinas, California to Edward Gross and Raye Nell Boyer Gross (who later changed Mary's name to Nancy).
+Her father was a successful businessman who owned several canneries in nearby Monterey.
+She had an older sister named Theodora and a younger brother named Buddy.
+In the winter of 1928, Buddy died in a tragic accident after his nightshirt caught fire and caused fatal burns.
+The loss fractured the Gross family, with Edward blaming his wife for the accident.

+Nancy was sent to a Dominican convent school in San Rafael.
+Her father would eventually leave her mother and tried to persuade Nancy to choose his side in the divorce, promising her a car, a horse, and other presents.
+Nancy, however, chose to stay with her mother, causing a permanent estrangement between Edward and his daughter.

-Born Mary Raye Gross in Salinas, California (her mother changed her name to Nancy), by age 22, she had appeared on the cover of Harper's Bazaar.
-She was included on that celebrated fashion magazine's "best-dressed" list for years, and in 1946 won a Neiman Marcus Fashion Award (as Mrs. Leland Hayward).
-Nicknamed “Slim”, she was also dubbed the original "California Girl" because of her golden looks and athletic ability.
+By age 22, she had appeared on the cover of Harper's Bazaar.
+She was included on that celebrated fashion magazine's "best-dressed" list for years, and in 1946 won a Neiman Marcus Fashion Award.
+Nicknamed “Slim,” she was also dubbed the original "California Girl" because of her golden looks and athletic ability.
 She considered a career in opera, before deciding it was too demanding.